 Depending on your "mood," try these scents, which are combinations of the top five essential oils to use in your green cleaning.

 - Lavender and orange: Lift your spirits.

 - Lavender and peppermint: Get pepped up for cleaning.

 Other essential oils to try include, but are not limited to: basil, bergamot, cinnamon, clove, eucalyptus, grapefruit, lime, oregano, rosemary, and thyme.

 How does this cleaner work?
 The low pH and acetic acid content of vinegar make it difficult for many microorganisms to grow.
-Also, the essential oils add powerful antibacterial, antiviral, and antifungal qualities to your all-purpose cleaner, so it's great at combatting germs and mold while you clean!
-Lastly, the high acidity level of vinegar loosens mineral deposits, such as lime and calcium, and dissolves soap scum due to its alkaline nature.
+Also, the essential oils add powerful antibacterial, antiviral, and antifungal qualities to your all-purpose cleaner, so it's great at combating germs and mold while you clean!
+Finally, the high acidity level of vinegar loosens mineral deposits, such as lime and calcium, and dissolves soap scum.

 - For tough cleaning jobs, let the spray sit for several minutes.